 - Have a cumulative GPA of 2.50 or higher to be eligible for admittance into the Certificate Program;

 - Apply and be admitted to the Certificate Program;

-- Complete a total of nineteen hours in the Certificate Program courses listed below; and
+- Complete a total of sixteen hours in the Certificate Program courses listed below; and

 * Students must have the practical ability to take and complete all courses required for the Law and Government Certificate prior to graduation.
 If, for any reason, a Certificate candidate is unable to complete all courses prior to graduation, the student shall either opt to graduate on time without the Certificate and/or continue at the College of Law for such additional time as is necessary to complete the Certificate requirements.